Centenary Bridge Upgrade Frequently Asked Questions

 Are there any land resumptions related to this project?

-There are no further land resumptions envisaged for the Centenary Bridge Upgrade project.
+There are no further land resumptions anticipated for the Centenary Bridge Upgrade.

 For further information or official confirmation of land requirements of specific properties a Property Search Certificate can be obtained.
 Please visit the TMR Property Searches page for more information.